pangyuteng/ghettogex/scratch/README.md

       since greeks including volatility is update once per minute the diff of gex every second show weird spikes every minute! indicating volatiltiy updates changes gamma values

+    finding: quote event vs candle price is different... unsure which one  to use.
+    computed IV is very far those in greeks event especially at last hr of expiration for now, this is fugly-patched by padding additional time with funky log function.

+    [] undecided, use quote (dealer IV) or candle (customer IV) to determine second-level IV.

     *** cannote determine aggressor-side CRITICAL? ***
     + of course accurate DDOI matters..